What are Preformed Garden Ponds?

 Remove the chlorine from the water if you plan on adding fish.
 Also, condition the water before adding fish to the pond.

 Some of the extra accessories you may be interested in for your new pond are a skimmer, rock lid, biological filter, waterfall stone, and solar rock lights.
 The skimmer removes debris from the surface of the water and deposits it into the bag.
 This helps keep the pond clean.
 The biological filter will not be seen since the waterfall will cover it.
 Live bacteria are stored in the filter in order to keep the pond clean.

 A good preformed pond to consider is the Beckett Water Garden – Model #PPK42.
 The kit includes a 600 gallon/hour pump and filters.
-The preformed pond is a 42 gallon unit.
-The cost for the pond is $190.00.
+The preformed pond is a 42-gallon unit.

 Another great example of preformed pond kits is the Algren 30 gallon kit.
-The cost for the pond is $135.00.
 An added feature to this pond is the textured ridges it has to allow the pond to form beneficial bacteria.